Tellusant/docs/articles-posts/index.md

 #### [The Emerging Significance of the Nordic-Baltic Eight](nordic-baltic-eight-nb8.md) post

 #### [The Horns of the Dilemma #2](horns-dilemma-2.md) post
-Trade-offs Between Predictive, Explanatory, and Understandable Models in Statistical Analysis.
+Trade-offs between predictive, explanatory, and understandable models in statistical analysis.

 #### [The PoluSim Universe](polusim-universe.md) post
 <br/>